 Written for his daughter, Destiny Jones, “Daughters” reflected on a father’s love and had us thinking about the way we bring up our girls.
 With Heavy D, Salaam Remi, and Da Internz behind the track, the production on “The Don” reminded you of the Nasir Jones from the ‘90s and bumped like it was.
 As for “Bye Baby,” we were taken through Nas and Kelis’ entire relationship, and perhaps even hoped they would reconcile.
 That hope was put to rest in “Cherry Wine” featuring vocals by the late Amy Winehouse, as we heard Nas searching for his perfect lady.

 The world already knows that Nasir Jones is one of the greats, but every project the greats put out isn’t always a hit.
-Life is Good, however, is one that hit the mark.—Aicha Forbes-Diaby
+Life is Good, however, is one that hit the mark.
+Now, five years later, the Queens legend is hinting that his next LP is done and scheduled to drop before the end of 2017. —Aicha Forbes-Diaby

 See 20 Hip-Hop Albums Turning 10 in 2017